datarightplus/datarightplus-banking-bulk-transactions-v1/draft-authors-datarightplus-banking-bulk-transactions-v1.md

 |                                                              |       | `FAILED` status returns `urn:au-cds:error:cds-all:Resource/Invalid` error as described in [@!CDS]                         |

-Note: Each endpoint supports a number of other error behaviours, these are documented within [@!DATARIGHTPLUS-REDOCLY] and are intended to align with the behaviours described within [@!CDS].
+Note: Each endpoint supports a number of other error behaviours, these are documented within [@!DATARIGHTPLUS-REDOCLY-ID2] and are intended to align with the behaviours described within [@!CDS].

 # Key Schema Definitions